 Navient's executive compensation program emphasizes the link between pay and performance, aligning the compensation of our executives with the interests of our shareholders.
-Our executive compensation program balances annual and long-term performance measures, including a mix of financial, operational and strategic goals that promote effective management of our legacy loan portfolio, improvements and growth in our private education loan portfolio and non-education fee revenues, profitable growth in our business services segment and expense control.
+Our executive compensation program balances annual and long-term performance measures, including a mix of financial, operational and strategic goals that promote effective management of our legacy loan portfolio, improvements and growth in our consumer lending business, profitable growth in our business services segment and expense control.
 Individual performance goals also are established for each of our NEOs.
-This section summarizes Navient's performance in 2019 and the impact of that performance on the compensation paid to our NEOs.
+This section summarizes Navient's performance in 2020 and the impact of that performance on the compensation paid to our NEOs.

-Navient's 2019 Performance
+Navient's 2020 Performance